Australian Computer Society (ACS) Process & Charges

-The Australian Computers Society (ACS) will only assess your application if your educational qualifications and work experience are closely related to the nominated occupation for the purpose of migration.
+The Australian Computer Society (ACS) will only assess your application if your educational qualifications and work experience are closely related to the nominated occupation for registration.

 The process begins with your education being assessed and determines its AQF comparability according to Australian educational standards.

-After the AQF comparability, your courses are divided into parts, which are individually assessed to find some relevancy with the ACT ICT professional units.
+After the AQF comparability, your courses are divided into parts, which are individually assessed to determine their relevance to the ACT ICT professional units.

 This assessment will determine if your profile falls under the Major, Minor or non-relevant category.

-The third part of the process involves assessing the ICT units to find relevancy of your profiles against the AZNSCO immigration code.
+The third part of the process involves assessing the ICT units to determine the relevance of your profiles against the AZNSCO immigration code.

-Once the assessments of your qualifications are done, you will get a clear picture about how much work experience you need in order to meet the suitability criteria.
+Once the assessments of your qualifications are done, you will get a clear picture of how much work experience you need to meet the suitability criteria.

 The Applicant Process for ACS

-Before beginning the application process, it is advised that you understand your Visa requirements set by the Department of Immigration and Border Protection.
+Before beginning the application process, you should understand the visa requirements set by the Department of Immigration and Border Protection.
 If you are not applying for the Visa on your own but hiring a MARA agent, you need to get familiar with the services they provide for successful application processing.

-You need to check if your educational qualifications and work experience is closely related to ANZSCO code.
-You can use the ANZSCO code information document for checking your verification.
+You need to verify that your educational qualifications and work experience are closely aligned with the ZSCO code.
+You can use the ANZSCO code information document to check your verification.
 The ANZSCO code information document includes course unit descriptions and employment duties that ACS uses to assess against the nominated occupation.

 Once you are done with the verifications above, you can go forward to submitting your documents online in PDF format.
 There are certain things you need to keep in mind before submitting the documents.